jcorioland/hybrid-k8s/README.md

 ### Kubenet

-The built-in kubernetes network plugin is [Kubenet](https://kubernetes.io/docs/concepts/cluster-administration/network-plugins/#kubenet)
+The built-in kubernetes network plugin is [Kubenet](https://kubernetes.io/docs/concepts/cluster-administration/network-plugins/#kubenet).
+Kubenet assigns virtual ips to the pods running in the cluster that are not part of the physical network infrastructure.
+The nodes are then configured to forward and masquerade the network calls using iptables rules.

 ## Services